 In summary, we support projects that…

-- Contribute to the implementation of ecosystem-based adaptation (EbA) and aligns with the FEBA EbA Qualification Criteria & Quality Standards.
+- contribute to the implementation of ecosystem-based adaptation and align with the FEBA EbA Qualification Criteria & Quality Standards.

-- Add value to or upscale existing work.
-Projects should fill a gap in existing climate change work, address a knowledge gap, contribute to policy upscaling, enhance the impact of an investment in EbA to climate change, and/or serve to develop a larger proposal to another funding mechanism.
-Projects should leverage existing knowledge, standards, partnerships, experiences, and best practices or filling gaps therein to facilitate increased uptake and/or impact of EbA.
+- add value to or upscale existing work.
 Global EbA Fund projects should not be standalone interventions.
-As such, projects should not focus primarily on field implementation of a new intervention in the scope of the proposal, though field implementation may be a component.
+Projects should address a gap in existing work or knowledge, contribute to policy upscaling, enhance the impact of an investment, and/or serve to develop a larger proposal to another funding mechanism.
+Projects should leverage existing knowledge, standards, partnerships, and experiences.
+Projects should not be comprised exclusively of field implementation.

 And prioritise applicants that…

 - are well-grounded in the proposed region or area of work.

 - have experience of the size and type of project proposed.